-1.7 Multi-year proposals
+1.5 Multi-year proposals

-1.7.1 Confirmation of on-going multi-year proposals
+1.5.1 Confirmation of on-going multi-year proposals

 PIs of on-going multi-year proposals (i.e., Key Programmei proposals with observations spanning two AO cycles) need to confirm these observations for the current AO together with an update on the achieved results so far.
 Only TAC accepted observations of the original proposal as submitted in the previous AO can be confirmed.
 Details of the previously accepted observations cannot be changed in the confirmation.
-The "confirmation proposal" should consist of a brief science justification of no more than two pages in length, in which the timeliness of the science context of the original proposal is to be discussed in the light of the scientific progress made since its first submission.
+The "confirmation proposal" should consist of a brief science justification of no more than two pages in length, in which the timeliness of the science context of the original proposal is to be discussed in the light of the scientific progress made since its first i As in previous AOs a "Key Programme" is defined as a non-ToO scientific investigation which requires a significant amount of observing time (> 1 Ms) per year in order to achieve its objectives.

+submission.
 Where possible, the feasibility of the original proposal should be updated based on the data already taken.
 The "confirmation proposal" will be evaluated by the TAC together with the original proposal as submitted in the previous AO.

-1.7.2 Submission of new multi-year proposals
+1.5.2 Submission of new multi-year proposals